jlulloaa/pacmen/README.md

 <img alt="Slider Screenshot" src="howto/slider.png" height=250px>

-Below the background image, there is a slider that changes the speed of all the pacmen.
+Below the background image, at the bottom-left corner, there is a slider that changes the speed of all the pacmen.
 This slider operates as an accelerator for all the pacmen, it increases all speeds in the same relative amount (i.e. accelerates the whole scenery).

 <h2 align=center><img alt="Pacmen Right" src="howto/Pacman01.gif" height=32px> <a href="https://jlulloaa.github.io/pacmen"> Play with this demo </a> <img alt="Pacmen Right" src="howto/Pacman02.gif" height=32px></h2>